apostrophecms/docs/docs/cookbook/using-S3-storage.md

 10) Add a bucket name following the noted limitations.
 This name will be used to set the `APOS_S3_BUCKET` variable.

 ### Vultr Security
-The documentation says that uploaded files are private by default.
-However, I was able to access files without any security policy changes.
-You might need to set the `bucketObjectsACL` setting of your [`@apostrophecms/uploadfs` module]() to `public-read`.
+While files uploaded to Vultr are private by default, the `@apostrophecms/uploadfs` module sets `bucketObjectsACL` to `public-read` by default.
+Therefore, you don't have to perform any further security changes in order for your site to be able to access the stored files.

 ## Using Wasabi for storage

-The Wasabi storage service has an expanded API that supports some features not found in the AWS S3 REST, but is compatible with the core S3 API that Apostrophe uses.
+The Wasabi storage service has an expanded API that supports some features not found in the AWS S3 REST API, but is compatible with the core S3 API that Apostrophe uses.
 We can use this service in almost the same manner as the AWS S3 service.
 In this case, we must pass in one additional environment variable, `APOS_S3_ENDPOINT`, and **not** set the `APOS_S3_REGION` variable.

 1) Create a [Wasabi account](https://www.wasabi.com/).
 While the service does have a free tier, it doesn't allow public access.
 This means our site won't be able to load resources, so you need to select one of their paid plans.
 You may be able to find a credit offer if you are a new customer.
 2) Once logged in, click on "Create Bucket".